Archive-name: RGP_FAQ.RTF

 How do I place a machine on location and become an operator?

-Placin' your machine on location is not as easy as settin' up thuh game and
+Placin' your machine on location is like, ya know, not as easy as settin' up thuh game and

 collectin' thuh money.
-Risk is involved, like, laws need to be obeyed and taxes need
+Risk is involved, man, laws need to be obeyed and taxes need

 to be paid.
 Your machine may be destroyed or stolen.
 You may end up liable